wsprtv/wsprtv.github.io/docs/README.md

 ## U4B Experimental Extensions

-U4B messages include a `gps_valid` bit, which many trackers always set to 1.
+U4B messages include the `gps_valid` bit, which many trackers always set to 1.
 WSPR TV allows this bit to be repurposed for other uses by specifying a version (or variant) in the channel parameter, such as `321V100`.
 The following variants are currently supported: